San123san/Python_Study_material/Internal_Working.md

 # At this point, the memory for the list object is deallocated
 ```

-String and Integer is late decolation
+In String and Integer, the late delocation happen.